gVisor has the ability to checkpoint a process, save its current state in a state file, and restore into a new container using the state file.

 runsc checkpoint --image-path=<path> <container id>

-There is also an optional --leave-running
+There is also an optional --leave-running flag that allows the container to

 continue to run after the checkpoint has been made.
 (By default, containers stop